 Results of dermaplaning aren’t permanent.
 The procedure claims to clear away up to three weeks’ worth of dead skin cells.
 After three weeks to a month, your results will have faded.

-After a dermaplaning treatment, you’ll need to be extra careful about sun exposure.
+After a dermaplaning treatment, you’ll need to be extra careful about sun exposure, especially given the tropical climates of Brisbane & Darwin.
 Sun damage could reverse the effects of dermaplaning, or create pigment blotches on your freshly uncovered skin cells.
 In the weeks after a dermaplaning treatment, don’t leave the house without wearing sunscreen on your face.

-Before you have a dermaplaning treatment, you’ll need to have a conversation with your therapist.
-Your medical history, skin type, and skin coloring will be discussed, as well as the results you want.
+Before you have a dermaplaning treatment at our Brisbane or Darwin clinic, you’ll need to have a conversation with your therapist.
+Your medical history, skin type, and skin colouring will be discussed, as well as the results you want.